Skip to Content

 VFD Monitoring

-Voltage and Current Monitoring in VFD Systems
+The Challenge: Voltage and Current Monitoring in VFD Systems

 Variable Frequency Drives (VFDs) are widely used across various industries to optimize motor performance, enhance energy efficiency, and improve process control.
 VFDs are commonly found in manufacturing, HVAC systems, water and wastewater treatment, oil and gas, among many others.
 These applications often involve demanding electrical and environmental conditions, including high currents and voltages required to power motors.
 Additionally, such environments may expose equipment to high ambient temperatures, electrical noise from switching elements, and mechanical vibrations.
 Monitoring voltage and current in VFD applications is critical for performance verification, troubleshooting, and preventive maintenance.